-- 122. Despite the significant disruption that this caused to its activities, BSGR responded to those queries in detail.
-In a letter to the Minister of Mines dated 28 November 2011, BSGR explained its activities in Guinea and its partnership with Vale and provided access to a data room containing documents supporting that explanation.75 - 123.
-On 19 January 2012 the Ministry of Mines wrote again to BSGR, to complain that it had delayed submitting its Feasibility Study on Zogota, despite the fact that the original Feasibility Study had been submitted to the Ministry of Mines in November 2009 and was available in the data room.76 Nevertheless, in an attempt to co-operate, BSGR agreed to provide the Feasibility Study again, in hard copy.77 - 124.
-On 3 February 2012 BSGR's lawyers, Skadden Arps and Veil Jourde, submitted to the Ministry of Mines four copies of 15 lever arch files comprising 50,000 pages confirming the legality of BSGR Guinea's vested rights in Zogota and Blocks 1 and 2.78 This was despite the fact that Guinea had already been kept fully abreast of the joint venture agreements, ten hard copies of the complete Zogota Feasibility Study had been handed over to the CPDM and Ministry of Mines in November 2009, the documents also having been disclosed to Guinea in electronic copy in the data room (and despite the fact that Guinea's requests fell outside any audit and inspection rights afforded by the Mining Code and Base Convention). - 125.
-However, notwithstanding the co-operation which BSGR sought to achieve with the Government, it continued to face disruption to its activities in
+- (viii) In the same document, the Ministry of Mines began to make substantial, detailed and unjustified inquiries of the Claimants.70 - 115.
+Despite the significant disruption that this caused to its activities, the BSGR group responded to those queries in detail.
+In a letter to the Minister of Mines dated 28 November 2011, BSGR explained its activities in Guinea and its partnership with Vale and provided access to a data room containing documents supporting that explanation.71 - 116.
+On 19 January 2012 the Ministry of Mines wrote again to BSGR, to complain that it had delayed submitting its Feasibility Study on Zogota, despite the fact that the original Feasibility Study had been submitted to the Ministry of Mines in November 2009 and was available in the data room.
+Nevertheless, in an attempt to co-operate, BSGR agreed to provide the Feasibility Study again, in hard copy.
+The submitted to the Ministry of Mines in November 2009 and was available in the data room.
+The submitted to the Ministry of Mines in November 2009 and was available in the data room.
+The submitted to the Ministry of Mines in November 2009 and was available in the data room. - 117.
+On 3 February 2012 BSGR's lawyers, Skadden Arps and Veil Jourde, submitted to the Ministry of Mines four copies of 15 lever arch files comprising 50,000 pages confirming the legality of BSGR Guinea's vested rights in Zogota and Blocks 1 and 2.74 This was despite the fact that Guinea had already been kept fully abreast of the joint venture agreements.
+For example, ten hard copies of the complete Zogota Feasibility Study had been handed over to the CPDM and Ministry of Mines in November 2009.
+Moreover, and not withstanding that Guinea's requests fell outside any audit and inspection rights afforded by inter

-75 Letter from BSGR to the Minister of Mines dated 28 November 2011 (Exhibit C-0045).
+71 Letter from BSGR to the Minister of Mines dated 28 November 2011 (Exhibit C-0044).